amelielabs/amelie-docs/content/sql/types/interval.md

 ## INTERVAL

-Define a time interval with microsecond precision.
-This type is similar to **`INTERVAL`**, which PostgreSQL uses.
+Define a time **`INTERVAL`** with microsecond precision.
+This type is similar in spirit to the `INTERVAL` type, which PostgreSQL uses.
+The type can be used as a column or part of the expression.

 **`INTERVAL`** prefix before a string can be used to define interval value explicitly.
 Intervals can be added or subtracted and are mainly used together with timestamps.